downingbots/RLDonkeycar/README.md

 #### Original Donkeycar Code
 The RLDonkeycar code was cloned back in March 2018 and then enhanced with new RL code.
 The RLDonkeycar can still use the imitation learning provided for the original donkeycar.
 Just invoke the code as documented on donkeycar.com and use a remote control to drive the car around the track.

-The imitation learning in the original donkeycar code could learn how to autonomously drive around the track after training on data obained from as few as 3 manually driven trips around the track and could drive at decent speed.
+The imitation learning in the original donkeycar code could learn how to autonomously drive around the track after training on data obtained from as few as 3 manually driven trips around the track and could drive at decent speed.
 With relatively little training data, the trained car would effectively memorize its way around the course by observing features off the track like posts, cones, chairs, etc. Such over-fitting on features would result in poor performance at events with large numbers of spectators, when such features could be obfuscated.
 More training in different scenarios and lighting conditions could greatly improve the intelligence, reliability and performance of the donkeycar.
 The better the human driver, the better the results.

 #### OpenCV Donkeycar Line-Following
 * The OpenCV line-following is slower than the NN in Frames-per-second (fps) in the original donkeycar code.
-Even with the simplest line-following agorithm, the donkeycar could only get around the track at the slowest speed the car could drive.
+Even with the simplest line-following algorithm, the donkeycar could only get around the track at the slowest speed the car could drive.
 * The slowest speed was achieved by detecting movement of the car by optical flow.
 Movement by spectators could fool optical flow into thinking the car was moving.
 Such false positives can be reduced via manual parameter tuning that may also result in a higher minimum speed.
 * Once moving, the Control Pi uses open-CV and a simple Hough-Transform algorithm to follow the Center Dashed yellow line.
 The white lines, the white/yellow colors, and land widths are also tracked by identifying "vanishing points"